calculix/Cubit-CalculiX/README.md

 # known issues
 - See https://github.com/calculix/Cubit-CalculiX/issues for open issues.
 Not every issue is closed in the available binaries.
 Please look at the issue and release date.

-- History Bug on Windows: Currently commands that will be send using the gui won't be recorded into the history tab.
-This has been fixed for Linux.
-In the current cubit windows release (2024.8) are some symbols missing.
-So we have to wait onto the next release to fix this for windows too.

 # todo list
 - documentation